Have an Eye for Detail? Be a Shutterstock Image Reviewer

 What You’ll Be Doing

 Shutterstock is a stock photo site that earns money by selling pictures to people who need them for book covers, websites, and other art projects.
 To help attract customers to the website, Shutterstock promises to provide a wide selection of top quality pictures.
 In order to make sure that customers are pleased with the selection, Shutterstock uses freelance contractors to inspect each image that gets posted to the website.
+(See my post, Non Phone Work From Home Jobs for more great job ideas like this one.)

 What You’ll Need